-Ringed by picturesque mountains, all snow capped and stunning in winters, Srinagar is a microcosm, a melting pot of nature and culture that envelops one in a mystique hitherto unbeknownst.
+Ringed by picturesque mountains, all snow-capped and stunning in winters, Srinagar is a microcosm, a melting pot of nature and culture that envelops one in a mystique hitherto unbeknownst.
 The city houses the pretty Dal Lake, which almost magically transforms into a frozen landmass every winter.
-Numerous house boats and jewellery shops fringe the lake, but what makes it even more special is the weather- cool and placid, with a chill in the air that seeps into your soul and soothes it.
-Here in this blog you cn read about our favorite things to do in Srinagar.
+Numerous houseboats and jewellery shops fringe the lake, but what makes it even more special is the weather – cool and placid, with a chill in the air that seeps into your soul and soothes it.
+Here in this blog you can read about our favorite things to do in Srinagar.

 Why We Love Srinagar?

 What we loved about Srinagar most was the contrast between the new and the old city- with the new being symbolised with fancy cars and hotels, and the old soaked in gorgeous hand-embroidered pashmina shawls and some of the most fragrant saffron we’ve ever seen!

 The mild summer climate is warm and welcoming, whilst the icy cold winter becomes a hub for all kinds of ice sports- from hockey to skiing – the range of options are endless.
 One of our secrets to a fulfilling trip was knowing our way through the labyrinth of streets to treat ourselves to the finest delicacies in town.
 A short walk after dinner, through nearby parks, and we were good for a while to come!

 Situated in the mesmerizing backdrop of Himalayas, Dal lake is a hub for Shikara rides.
 To witness the grandeur of this place, one can take these traditional wooden boats and the boatman will show you the surrounding areas that have been bestowed with real beauty and grace.